korra-pickell/korra-pickell/README.md

 I build machine learning based projects to showcase the power of Open Source 📚 and enough time ⏰
 Reach out and let's work on something worth losing sleep over 💤

-- 🌎 Current project is an automated Geo-Guesser Agent
+- 🌎 Current project is Novel View Synthesis
 - 📕 Looking to collaborate on any ML based open source project!
 - 📫 Reach me at: korrapickell@gmail.com